IbukiMina/ADS-Fall2023-Project5-AirlinePassengerSatisfaction-Group1/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+LC edited the python notebook, writing the introduction, data background, and conclusion.
+LC also added brief statements to other code sections for explanation and added figures to show each prediction algorithm's method.
+LC wrote the project summary on the readme file for this project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```